cowsdb/libcows/README.md

 # libchdb

-Action based builder generating a [chdb](https://github.com/chdb-io/chdb) dynamic library for bindings and integrations
+Action based builder generating a [chdb](https://github.com/chdb-io/chdb) dynamic library for FFI bindings and integrations

 > chDB is an embedded SQL OLAP Engine powered by ClickHouse